BankovniIdentita/wallet-api-docs/README.md

 - SD-JWT for issuance
 - High Assurance profile for OIDC4VC

-## Funcinality and Protocols in progress
+## Funcionality and Protocols in progress

 QEAA Issuer